AlexanderOttenhoff/alexander-ottenhoff-cv/resume.typ

 #resume-item[
   - Co-founded Sherlock, a platform for finding and making appointments with healthcare professionals while travelling
-  - Won the national AFDEL (now Numeum) award in the category “Digital Innovation” (jury: Dassault Systèmes & Microsoft) in January 2016.
+  - Won the national AFDEL (now Numeum) award in the category “Digital Innovation” (jury: Dassault Systèmes & Microsoft) in 2016.
 ]

 #resume-entry(